hpe-dev-incubator/hpe-dev-portal/content/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure.md

 * C﻿LEANUP to delete a workshop
 * R﻿ESET to reset associated workshop's resource

-T﻿his means:
+**C﻿REATE subtasks:**

-* P﻿reparing any infrastructure that might be requiered for the workshop (Virtual Appliance, Virtual Machine, Docker Container, LDAP config, etc..)
+* It prepares any infrastructure that might be required for the workshop (Virtual Appliance, Virtual Machine, Docker Container, LDAP config, etc.).
-* G﻿enerate a random Password for the allocated student
+* It g﻿enerates a random Password for the allocated student.
-* D﻿eploy the workshop content on the jupyterhub server in the dedicated student home directory (Notebooks files necessary for the workshop)
+* It deploys the workshop content on the jupyterhub server in the dedicated student home directory (Notebooks files necessary for the workshops).
-* Send back through API Calls to the frontend server the confirmation of the deployment of the workshop along with the student details (Password)
+* It sends back through API Calls to the frontend server the confirmation of the deployment of the workshop along with the student details (Password).

 5﻿.
 The frontend server get its different tables updated: